Skip to contents

 • "corpcor": Shrinkage via corpcor package

-• m: Maximum order (2-7 for Python backend, 2-6 for pure R)
+• m: Maximum order (any order for the Python backend, 2-6 for pure R)

 • n_folds: Number of folds for sample splitting